Demystifying the Logistics Control Tower: The Top Four Takeaways

 4. AI and ML Create Predictive and Prescriptive Supply Chains

 Over time, control towers can collect data to drive machine learning and artificial intelligence to predict workflows, drive automation and minimize disruptions.
-“This is an evolution, not a revolution," said Dave Bushee, chief technology officer for Penske Logistics.
+“This is an evolution, not a revolution," said Dave Bushee, senior vice president of logistics technology for Penske Logistics.
 “We’re using historical information and current events in order to predict what might happen and then present some different decision options for different team members and stakeholders.”

 Those options could include pulling ahead production, shifting production or sourcing alternative supply options.
 Ultimately, supply chains could move to a prescriptive model that goes beyond predictive to give prescribed scenarios and projected solutions, creating an agile supply chain that can react and present better decisions as time passes.